biophyser/lscrape/readme.md

 # Lscrape

 I put together an automated browser for LinkedIn using selenium.
-Currently, my focus is to investigate my 1st and 2nd order connections for educational purposes.
+Currently, my focus is to investigate my 1st order connections for educational purposes.

 **Future Plans:**

-If I want to scrape quickly I'll probably use `scrapy` instead.
-At this point I like watching it go.
+If I wanted to scrape quickly I'd use `scrapy` instead.
+At this point I'm treating this like an interactive helper tool.

 ## Getting Started